 Three years later, they launch again and raise $20,338,986.

 A year later, they launch another product and raise $12,779,843.

 This is like free money!

 The company in this story is Pebble.
 A company that not only shattered crowdfunding records, but also brought innovative products into the world.
 But even with all the “success” of crowdfunding, they weren’t able to keep their company afloat.

-There is an incredible amount of work that goes on behind the scenes to launch a success brand on Indiegogo or Kickstarter.
+There is an incredible amount of work that goes on behind the scenes to launch a success brand on Indiegogo or Kickstarter or any other of the other crowdfunding sites.
 Product development, digital marketing, logistics, manufacturing, and customer support… just to name a few.
 Plus, the crowdfunding campaign is just a small part of the much bigger challenge of growing a successful company.
 Pebble is just one of many examples of this.

 Since LaunchBoom began in 2015, I’ve seen firsthand the breadth of challenges when launching a crowdfunding campaign.
 But even with all my experience, new challenges pop up all the time that I didn’t see coming.

 I reached out to our clients and experienced crowdfunding creators and asked them to express their biggest challenges with crowdfunding that they didn’t see coming.
 In this article, I share their comments, pull out the main challenge, and provide more commentary to help you overcome that challenge.

 Before we get into the different stages of the crowdfunding launch, let’s look at the challenges of crowdfunding as a whole.